 Buyers are often happy to pay a bit more to get the house they have fallen in love with and home staging is a no-brainer all year round.

-Home staging can add 10-15% onto an expected sale price as reported by real estate agents due to the increased level of interest.
+Real estate agents report that home staging can add 10-15% onto an expected sale price due to the increased level of interest.
 This can often result in buyers competing against each other, enabling your real estate agent to negotiate the price upwards rather than downwards when you only have one buyer at the table.

 GOVERNMENT & BANK POLICY CHANGES